chris-clement/bank-tech-test/README.md

 # Planning

 1. Set up deposit method.
 This will include a balance variable.
-Not date to begin with.
+Not date to begin with. :white_check_mark:
 2. Add a debit variable which will be updated when a deposit is made.
 3. Add a date element.
 So deposit made on a given date.
 4. Add a withdrawal method.
 Make this with a date too.